The story so far...

-I have successfully completed a placement with Lucy and James, leaving them once their daughter Isabelle had learnt to sleep through the night at 12 weeks.
-Whilst I was there, Lucy’s sister Joanna came to stay with her children.
+I had an interview with Joanna who needs help with her two children.
 Jack, aged 10 months, still won’t go to bed without a lot of attention from his mother and wakes several times a night and Millie, aged 3 years, used to sleep beautifully until Jack’s arrival and now creeps into her parents’ bed half way through the night.

 Monday Night: Joanna and Simon have decided that they want me to focus on Jackb to begin with and then Millie.
 Sometimes it is possible to teach two children to sleep through the night at the same time, but it is exhausting.
 I am starting earlier than usual on this, the first night of my week with them, so that I can be part of their bedtime routine and give some guidance if I think this will be helpful.
 Then Joanna is going to go to bed and let me take over with Jack, whilst she will deal with Millie should she wake up.